 - Center for Outdoor Activities: This new space offers a 33’ high climbing wall with over 3,200 sf of climbing surface.
 An additional bouldering wall is 12’ to 16’ high and nearly 80 feet long.

 - Expanded Weight / Fitness Areas: The main entry level now contains a terraced, four level, state-of-the-art cardiovascular and strength training area, allowing multiple zones to suit the individual needs of students.

 - Indoor Cycling Studio: A new tiered cycling studio offers space for 45 bikes and a cutting edge sound and video system.

 - Wellness Resource Center: The University of Minnesota’s Wellness Resource Center is located in the expanded recreation center and includes a massage studio, private area for non-invasive health screenings, body composition testing room and a wellness information area.

 The University of Minnesota’s new recreation and wellness center occupies a highly visible site at the eastern entrance to the campus.
 The compact configuration of the site resulted in a vertical stacking of program spaces.
 To project the dynamic nature of the facility, a transparent wall facing the public realm reveals an active arrangement of interior spaces dedicated to weight-fitness, group exercise, dance, running, basketball and climbing.

-The building follows Scholars Walk, an important pedestrian pathway on campus that culimates in a covered entry plaza at the tip of the building.
-The center offers a pleasant contract to the solid and opaque buildings that surround it.
+The building follows Scholars Walk, an important pedestrian pathway on campus that culminates in a covered entry plaza at the tip of the building.
+The center offers a pleasant contrast to the solid and opaque buildings that surround it.